Vladimir Arutyunian: Assassination attempt

-The grenade failed to detonate.
+The grenade hit a girl, landing 18.6 m from the podium, near where Saakashvili, his wife Sandra Roelofs, Laura Bush, and other officials were seated.
+The red handkerchief remained wrapped around the grenade, preventing the striker lever from releasing, so the grenade failed to detonate.
+A Georgian security officer quickly removed the grenade, and Arutyunian disappeared.
 Although original reports indicated that the grenade was not live, it was later revealed that it was.
-After Arutyunian pulled the pin and threw the grenade, it hit a girl, cushioning its impact.
-The red handkerchief remained wrapped around the grenade, and it prevented the striker lever from releasing.
-A Georgian security officer quickly removed the grenade, and Arutyunian disappeared.

 Arutyunian later said that he threw the grenade "towards the heads" so that "the shrapnel would fly behind the bulletproof glass".
 Bush and Saakashvili did not learn of the incident until after the rally.

-Investigation
+Aftermath

-On 18 July 2005 Georgia's Interior Minister Vano Merabishvili issued photos of an unidentified suspect and announced a reward of 150,000 lari (US$80,000) for information leading to the suspect's identification.
+On 18 July 2005, Georgia's Interior Minister Vano Merabishvili issued photos of an unidentified suspect and announced a reward of 150,000 lari (US$80,000) for information leading to the suspect's identification.

 At the request of the Georgian government, the US Federal Bureau of Investigation began an investigation into the incident.
 Extra manpower was brought in from the surrounding region to help with the investigation.
 In one picture of the crowd, the FBI noted a man in the bleachers with a large camera.
-He was a visiting professor from Boise, Idaho.
+He was a visiting professor from Boise, Idaho, US.
 FBI agents contacted him and, with his photographs, were able to identify a suspect.

 Arrest

 On 20 July 2005, acting on a tip from a hotline, police raided Arutyunian's home where he lived with his mother.
 During an ensuing gunfight, Arutyunian killed the head of the Interior Ministry's counterintelligence department, Zurab Kvlividze.
 He then fled into the woods in the village of Vashlijvari on the outskirts of Tbilisi.
 After being wounded in the leg, he was captured by Georgia's anti-terror unit.

 DNA samples from Arutyunian matched the DNA samples from the handkerchief.
 Georgian police later found a chemical lab and a stockpile of explosives, chemicals and other material Arutyunian had built up in his apartment.
-Twenty liters (5.3 U.S. gallons) of sulfuric acid, several drawers full of mercury thermometers, a microscope, and "enough dangerous substances to carry out several terrorist acts" were found.
+Twenty litres (5.3 U.S. gallons) of sulfuric acid, several drawers full of mercury thermometers, a microscope, and "enough dangerous substances to carry out several terrorist acts" were found.